ocaml/ocaml.org/data/tutorials/lg_01_functional_programming.md

 - : int list = [2; 4; 6]
 ```

-In this example, I've first defined a nested function called `double`
+In this example, we first defined a nested function called `double`
-which takes an argument `x` and returns `x * 2`.
+that took the argument `x` and returned `x * 2`.
 Then `map` calls
 `double` on each element of the given list (`[1; 2; 3]`) to produce the
 result: a list with each number doubled.

 `map` is known as a **higher-order function** (HOF).
 Higher-order
 functions are just a fancy way of saying that the function takes a
 function as one of its arguments.
-So far so simple.
+Simple so far.
 If you're familiar
 with C/C++ then this looks like passing a function pointer around.

 **Closures** are functions which carry around some of the "environment"